M.Sc./Postgraduate Diploma in Pharmaceutical Manufacturing Technology

 Graduate Studies Homepage: Graduate Studies Office

-These are determined so that on successful completion of the M.Sc/Postgraduate Diploma, the minimum conditions of qualification for QP status are achieved (EC Directives 2001/83/EC & 2001/82/EC).
+These are determined so that on successful completion of the MSc/Postgraduate Diploma the minimum conditions of qualification for QP status are achieved (EC Directives 2001/83/EC and 2001/82/EC

-- Completion of a University degree or third-level equivalent extending over 3-4 years in one of the following scientific disciplines: medicine, chemistry, pharmaceutical chemistry and technology, biology.
-Other scientific disciplines may also be considered as suitable.
+- Applicants are expected to have an Honours Bachelor degree ideally 2.1 or above extending over 3 or 4 years in one of the following disciplines: chemistry, pharmaceutical chemistry, biological sciences, medicine and technology; other disciplines may also be considered as suitable.

 - Applicants are expected to have some experience of working in the pharmaceutical manufacturing and associated industries.